cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/01-sql-basics/sql-basics.rst

     SELECT * FROM fruit_stand;

 The statement (or query) above is said to have two *clauses*; a clause is a part of a SQL statement, usually starting with a SQL keyword.
 The two clauses in the statement above are the **SELECT** clause, "SELECT \*" and the **FROM** clause, "FROM fruit_stand".
-Most clauses are optional, in the sense that they are not required in every query, although they will be necessary to produce certain desired results.
+Most clauses are optional in the sense that they are not required in every query, although they will be necessary to produce certain desired results.

 Retrieving specific columns
 ---------------------------